 Students with diverse learning styles and needs are welcome in this course.
-If you have an ongoing disability issue or accommodation need, you should register with Accessibility Services (AS) (accessibility.utoronto.ca) at the beginning of the academic year.
+If you have an acute or ongoing disability issue or accommodation need, you should register with Accessibility Services (AS) at the beginning of the academic year by visiting https://studentlife.utoronto.ca/department/accessibility-services/.
 Without registration, you will not be able to verify your situation with your instructors, and instructors will not be advised about your accommodation needs.
-AS will then assess your medical situation, develop an accommodation plan with you, and support you in requesting accommodation for your course work.
-Remember that the process of accommodation is private: AS will not share details of your condition with any instructor, and your instructors will not reveal that you are registered with AS.
+AS will assess your situation, develop an accommodation plan with you, and support you in requesting accommodation for your course work.
+Remember that the process of accommodation is private: AS will not share details of your needs or condition with any instructor, and your instructors will not reveal that you are registered with AS.